joligej/jmaths/doc/algorithm_documentation.md

 ## Overview

-The jmaths library implements arbitrary-precision arithmetic using a digit-based representation where each number is stored as a vector of fixed-size integers (digits).
-This approach allows numbers to grow dynamically without overflow, limited only by available memory.
+The jmaths library implements arbitrary-precision arithmetic using a digit-based representation system.
+Each number is stored as a dynamically-sized vector of fixed-size integers (digits), allowing numbers to grow beyond the limits of native integer types, constrained only by available memory.

-**Key Design Principles:**
+### Core Design Principles

-- **Little-endian storage**: Least significant digit stored first for efficient carry propagation
+- **Little-Endian Storage** — Least significant digit stored first, enabling efficient carry propagation in arithmetic operations
-- **Zero normalization**: Leading zeros always removed to maintain canonical form
+- **Zero Normalization** — Leading zeros are always removed to maintain canonical form and optimize comparisons
-- **Type safety**: Separate types for unsigned (N), signed (Z), and rational (Q) numbers
+- **Type Safety** — Distinct types for unsigned (N), signed (Z), and rational (Q) numbers prevent type confusion
-- **Constexpr support**: Most operations work at compile-time when possible
+- **Constexpr Support** — Most operations are designed to work at compile-time when possible
+- **Performance** — Algorithms selected and optimized for real-world performance characteristics

 ---